Juan Perez (American politician)

-Juan Perez (born 1956) is an American municipal politician and lawyer.
-He is the former Mayor of Sheboygan, Wisconsin.
-Perez is the first Latino mayor in Wisconsin.
+Juan Perez (born 1956) is an American lawyer and municipal politician.
+He was the 52nd mayor of Sheboygan, Wisconsin, from 2005 to 2009, and was the first Latino mayor in Wisconsin.

 Early life and education

 Perez was born in Carrizo Springs, Texas.
 He and wife, Sylvia, first moved to Sheboygan in 1984 before to Madison.

 Perez earned a J.D. degree from University of Wisconsin Law School in 1988 and returned to Texas to work as a law clerk in the Travis County District Attorney's Office.
 After failing the Texas State Bar, he left the attorney's office.
 He also earned a Bachelor of Arts degree from Texas A&M International University in Laredo, Texas with a major in English and a minor in political science.

 Before being elected mayor, Perez worked at the University of Wisconsin–Sheboygan as an academic advisor.

 Political career

 Sheboygan Board of Education

 In November 1999, Perez was appointed to the Sheboygan Area School District Board of Education.
 With his appointment to the board, Perez became the first minority to hold office in Sheboygan County.
 After being elected mayor in 2005, Perez resigned from the Board of Education.